Open Data Hub logo

 1. In the OpenShift Container Platform console, select your project from the Project list.

-2. Click ConfigMaps and verify that the my-config-trainingjob and twitter-complaints ConfigMaps are listed.
+2. Click ConfigMaps and verify that the training-config and twitter-complaints ConfigMaps are listed.

 3. Click Search.
 From the Resources list, select PersistentVolumeClaim and verify that the trained-model PVC is listed.